About the Grand Boulevard Initiative

 What are the existing corridor-wide needs?

-SamTrans and cities in San Mateo County have identified safety, mobility, and process corridor-wide needs on El Camino Real that can be addressed through the Action Plan.
+SamTrans and cities in San Mateo County identified safety, mobility, and process corridor-wide needs on El Camino Real that can be addressed through the Action Plan.

 El Camino Real has one of the highest rates of fatalities and serious injuries in the region over a 20-year period (from 2002-2022).
 High vehicle speeds, gaps in sidewalks and crosswalks, and an absence of separated bike lanes all contribute to a high rate of collisions on El Camino Real.